Bellatrix24/Gesture-Recognition-based-media-contol/README.md

 1) Install Dependencies: Make sure you have Python installed on your computer, along with the necessary libraries such as OpenCV, Mediapipe, and PyAutoGUI.

-2)Clone the Repository: Download the repository containing the Gesture Recognition System code.
+2) Clone the Repository: Download the repository containing the Gesture Recognition System code.

-3)Run the Code: Open the terminal or command prompt, navigate to the directory containing the code, and run the main script.
+3) Run the Code: Open the terminal or command prompt, navigate to the directory containing the code, and run the main script.

-4)Interact with Gestures: Once the webcam feed is displayed, start making hand gestures in front of the camera to control music playback and other actions.
+4) Interact with Gestures: Once the webcam feed is displayed, start making hand gestures in front of the camera to control music playback and other actions.